wodowiesel/brutzelboy-dumper/README.md

 brutzelboy-dumper is gameboy cartridge dumper and backuper on i2c via arduino esp32-s3 &amp; usb

+## experimental WIP development atm

+use at own risk, no warranty whatsoever!

-this is code is foresp and pc counterpart
+this is code is meant for esp32 and pc counterpart.

 link to my original standalone spi gb-dumper [https://github.com/wodowiesel/GB-Dumper]